David Allan Coe: Commercial success (1983–1989)

 Castles in the Sand became a huge comeback for Coe, peaking at number eight on the country albums chart, his highest showing since Once Upon a Rhyme hit the same mark eight years earlier.
 Its success was spurred on by "The Ride", which was released in February 1983 as the lead single from the album and reached number one on the June 4 Cashbox Country Singles Chart.
 It spent 19 weeks on the Billboard country singles charts, reaching a peak of number four and hitting number two on the Canadian RPM Country Tracks chart.
-The ballad tells the first-person story of a hitchhiker's encounter with the ghost of Hank Williams, Sr. in a ride from Montgomery, Alabama, to Nashville.
-The mysterious driver, 'dressed like 1950, half-drunk and hollow-eyed', questions the narrator whether he has the musical talent and dedication to become a star in the country music industry.
+The ballad tells the first-person story of a hitchhiker's encounter with the ghost of Hank Williams, Sr. on a ride from Montgomery, Alabama, to Nashville.
+The mysterious driver, "dressed like 1950, half-drunk and hollow-eyed", questions the narrator whether he has the musical talent and dedication to become a star in the country music industry.
 The song's lyrics place the events on U.S. Route 31 or the largely parallel Interstate 65.
-Buoyed by the single, Castles in the Sand became the mainstream breakthrough that Coe and producer Billy Sherrill had been trying for since the decade began.
-1984's Just Divorced contains Coe's second biggest chart hit, "Mona Lisa Lost Her Smile", which rose to number two on the Billboard country singles chart and number three on Cashbox.
+Buoyed by the single, Castles in the Sand became the mainstream breakthrough that Coe and producer Blilly Sherrill had been trying for since the decade began.
+Just Divorced in 1984 contains Coe's second-biggest chart hit, "Mona Lisa Lost Her Smile", which rose to number two on the Billboard country singles chart and number three on Cashbox.
 In Canada, it reached number one on the RPM Country Tracks charts dated for June 30, 1984.
-The song is a mid-tempo ballad about a young, blonde girl, featuring allusions to the iconic Da Vinci painting.
-The song features one of producer Billy Sherrill's most elaborate productions, with one critic commenting, 'The layered strings and organ work are slick, but they add such warmth and depth in contrast to Coe's voice that it works to devastating effect.'
+The song is a midtempo ballad about a young, blonde girl, featuring allusions to the iconic Da Vinci painting.
+The song features one of producer Billy Sherrill's most elaborate productions, with one critic commenting, "The layered strings and organ work are slick, but they add such warmth and depth in contrast to Coe's voice that it works to devastating effect."
 Another track, "Missin' the Kid", finds a father lamenting the loss of his daughter, who now lives with his estranged ex-wife.
-Over a languid beat and using simple language, Coe delivers a stunning vocal that expresses with weary resignation the bitterness, guilt, and extreme sadness that comes with a broken family.
-Beginning with the line, "I still can't believe after all of these years I still miss you,' the narrator wonders what his wife will tell their daughter when she asks about him, and finally declares:
+Over a languid beat and using simple language, Coe delivers a stunning vocal performance that expresses with weary resignation the bitterness, guilt, and extreme sadness that comes with a broken family.
+Beginning with the line, "I still can't believe after all of these years, I still miss you," the narrator wonders what his wife will tell their daughter when she asks about him, and finally declares: